elfmz/far2l/testing/README.md

  * send close command to far2l, e.g. by pressing F10 using TypeFKey(10) and then wait for its shutdown by `ExpectAppExit()`
  * test may also start far2l again to do some other actions withing same test-case, buts this needed rarely

+Extra notes:
-Note that by default many functions that perform validations, like `ExpectString()`, `ExpectAppExit()` etc - abort execution in case of unexpected results.
+ * By default many functions that perform validations, like `ExpectString()`, `ExpectAppExit()` etc - abort execution in case of unexpected results.
 This can be changed by BeCalm() function (see below) if need.
 But typically its behavior you exactly want.
+ * Function call invokations may omit tail arguments causing them to be treated as zeroes (which in many cases handled specifically)

 ## Functions list goes below